couchbaselabs/OpenID_connect_tutorial/README.md

 ![](./users_local_products.png)

-When logging in as Fabrice or Julie in KC, only local dishes from Britany (Bretagne) should come up and sync.
+When logging in as Fabrice or Julie in KC, because of RBAC defined at <b>sync function</b> level, only local dishes from Brittany (Bretagne) should come up and sync.
 Same thing respectivly for other regions/users.

 ## Tests